rcl-coding/tutorial-staticwebsite/lesson5.md

 ### Image gallery

-We will use javascript to build an image gallery in the index,html page
+We will use javascript to build an image gallery in the index.html page.

-- In the index.html page, add code for the image gallery controller just before the section closing tag:
+- In the index.html page, add code for the image gallery controller just before the section closing tag :

 ```html
 ....